justvanrossum/fontgoggles/docs/index.md

 After opening some fonts it will look like this:
 ![FontGoggles screenshot](images/screenshot_3.png)

-- Zoom in/out by using pinch gestures on your trackpad, or use command-plus and command-minus, or option-scroll.
+- Zoom in/out by using pinch gestures on your trackpad, or use ⌘-plus and ⌘-minus, or option-scroll.
 - Type text in the text field to change the displayed text
 - Drag and drop can be used to rearrange the fonts
 - Click on a font to see the glyph positioning information